matoruru/safe-env-tutorial/README.md

    ```

 ## What each folders describe?
-Once you instaled 2 requirements, you are ready to see how it switches environment variables depending on the current folder by moving between `folder1` and `folder2`.
+Once you installed 2 requirements, you are ready to see how it switches environment variables depending on the current folder by moving between `folder1` and `folder2`.
 Let's proceed to the tutorial below:

 ## Tutorial 💪